HypothesisWorks/hypothesis/paper.md

 followed by test-case reduction (see @DBLP:conf/pldi/RegehrCCEEY12, @DBLP:journals/tse/ZellerH02) to turn them into more human readable ones, requiring the users to manually specify a *validity oracle* (a predicate that identifies if an arbitrary test case is valid) to avoid invalid test cases.

-The chief limitations of this from a user's point of view are that writing correct validity oracles is difficult and annoying, and that random generation, while often much better than hand-written examples, is not especially good at satisfying difficult properties.
+The chief limitations of this from a user's point of view are:

+* Writing correct validity oracles is difficult and annoying.
+* Random generation, while often much better than hand-written examples, is not especially good at satisfying difficult properties.
-Fortunately it is very easy to define correct random generators, and the users can then defer the rest of the work until their tests start finding bugs, when they are more likely to be willing to do the work.
+* Writing test-case reducers that work well for your problem domain is a specialised skill that few people have or want to acquire.

 The chief limitation from a researcher's point of view is that trying to improve on random generation's ability to find bugs will typically require modification of existing tests to support new ways of generating data, and typically these modifications are significantly more complex than writing the random generator would have been.